 Notice the bags are hung from a hook, which makes it easy for customers to pick up and look more closely at each item.
 If you use a system of suspended poles to display handbags (or anything else) I'd recommend using hooks you can screw into the poles, so the hooks aren't constantly falling off whenever someone picks up a bag.
 Large cup hooks screwed into the poles at regular intervals would be far more effective than loose S hooks.

 This system is extremely inexpensive to create, and it leaves a lot of space for customers to move around within the booth.

 The shelf on the right provides some variety and visual interest.

-Notice, in the photo on the left, the difference between the lighting in the hall, which you can see in the top left of the picture, vs. the lighting in the booth.
+Notice, in the first photo, the difference between the lighting in the hall, which you can just see in the top left of the picture, vs. the lighting in the booth.
 The hall looks quite dark, while the booth is bright and inviting.